chronos-tachyon/roxy/index.md

 }
 ```

-For a single-homed ZK cluster running on `localhost` with no authentication:
+For a single-homed ZK cluster running on `localhost` with no authentication, this simplifies to:

 ```json
 {